dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 If you wish to use UI mode when running against a containerised fingertips instance you will need to add the --ui parameter to the `playwright test` part of the command in the `test-e2e-local-docker` script.

 Note that each test will be executed in parallel using Chromium and Webkit as defined in playwright.config.ts.
-Also note we use the full chromium headless mode offered by recent playwright versions see https://playwright.dev/docs/release-notes#try-new-chromium-headless for details, we do to this make our e2e testing as close to real world as possible
+Also note we use the full chromium headless mode offered by recent playwright versions see https://playwright.dev/docs/release-notes#try-new-chromium-headless for details, we do to this make our e2e testing as close to real world as possible.

 ### Accessibility Testing: